 This rhythm depends on the interaction of one’s hormones in the body.
-For example, cortisol, which is directly influenced by the lack of proper sleep, and, in turn, has a negative effect on one’s blood glucose levels and insulin regulation.
+For example, cortisol is directly influenced by the lack of proper sleep, and, in turn, has a negative effect on one’s blood glucose levels and insulin regulation.

 There is a number of studies that show this.
 And this can happen even if you lack sleep for less than a week.
 This, of course, also makes your blood sugar levels rise and makes you less capable of dealing with this high glucose.

-There appears to be a very strong link between sleep quality and regulating one’s appetite.
-This is because your body’s production of leptin (the ‘fullness hormone’) is decreased while the production of ghrelin (the hunger hormone) increases.
+There appears to be a very strong link between sleep quality and CDC.
+This is because your body’s production of leptin (the ‘fullness hormone) is decreased while the production of ghrelin (the hunger hormone) increases.

-The result is a constant hunger which, no matter what or how much you eat, you cannot seem to satiate.
+The result is a constant hunger that, no matter what or how much you eat, you cannot seem to satiate.

 There are many who report having an increased craving for carbs, and this includes starchy and salty snacks, as well as sweets.
 This is due to the activation of your brain’s reward centers.

 This means that you’re not just hungrier, but you’re also more prone to making the wrong diet choices.

 Poor sleep has been linked on more than one occasion with increased inflammation, which leads to many other diseases and feeling tired all the time.

 Ironically, cortisol counts as one of your body’s main natural anti-inflammatory agents, but the opposite can occur when one is sleep-deprived.